sts10/tidy/readme.markdown

-                                    composed entirely of letters [A-Z] or [a-z]) -N, --remove-nonalphanumeric    Remove all words with non-alphanumeric characters from new list -P, --remove-prefix             Remove prefix words from new list -q, --straighten                Replace curly (a.k.a “smart”) quotation marks, both “double” and ‘single’, with their "straight" versions
+                                    composed entirely of letters [A-Z] or [a-z]) -N, --remove-nonalphanumeric    Remove all words with non-alphanumeric characters from new list -P, --remove-prefix             Remove prefix words from new list -q, --straighten                Replace “smart” quotation marks, both “double” and ‘single’, with their "straight" versions
     -l, --lowercase                 Lowercase all words on new list -V, --version                   Prints version information

 OPTIONS:
+    -a, --approve <approved-list>...
-    -a, --approve <approved-list>                                Path for optional list of approved words -c, --cut-to <cut-to>
+            Path(s) for optional list of approved words.
+Can accept multiple files

+    -c, --cut-to <cut-to>
             Just before printing generated list, cut list down to a set number of words.
 Can accept expressions in the form of base**exponent (helpful for generating diceware lists).
 Cuts are done randomly -D, --dice <dice-sides>
             Print dice roll next to word in output.
 Set number of sides of dice.
 Must be between 2 and 36.
 Use 6 for normal dice
-    -h, --homophones <homophones-list>
+    -h, --homophones <homophones-list>...
-            Path for file with a list of homophone pairs.
-There must be one pair of homophones per line, separated by a comma
+            Path(s) to file(s) containing homophone pairs.
+There must be one pair of homophones per line, separated by a comma (sun,son)
-        --maximum-word-length <maximum-length>                   Set maximum word length
-    -x, --shared-prefix-length <maximum-shared-prefix-length>
+    -M, --maximum-word-length <maximum-length>                   Set maximum word length -x, --shared-prefix-length <maximum-shared-prefix-length>
             Set number of leading characters to get to a unique prefix, which can aid auto-complete functionality.
             Setting this value to say, 4, means that knowing the first 4 characters of any word on the generated list is